komunitin/komunitin-api/social/README.md

 This specification is based on the [JSON:API](https://jsonapi.org) standard.

-## Authorization

-Authorization endpoints are out of the scope of this API, which expects the user to be authorized with a JWT access token.
-The access token is provided by a separate authorization API.
-The recommended OAuth2 flow for web apps and native apps is the Authorization Code Flow with Proof Key for Code Exchange (PKCE).

-No OAuth2 scopes are defined at the moment, but may be defined in future.

-## Files
-File server is out of the scope of this API, and should be handled using a separate specialized service.
-This way we ease the implementation of advanced upload techniques and efficient delivery of static binary files.
-File URLs should be randomized in order to minimize unauthorized access to files.
-Additional security measures such as short-lived Signed URLs can be implemented to further restrict access to binary files.

 ## Format
 Some format conventions are defined which are compatible with th [JSON:API](https://jsonapi.org) standard.